intel/dffml/master/_sources/examples/integration.rst.txt

 We're going to put the training command in it's own file, since it's very long

+We use the :py:class:`DataFlowSource <dffml.source.df.DataFlowSource>` to run the DataFlow we created using the above ``dffml dataflow create`` command on each repo.
+When we run the DataFlow we pass it the current date and tell it to use the record's key as the repo URL (since that's what the key is).

 **train.sh**

 .. consoletest-literalinclude:: /../examples/maintained/train.sh

 Run **train.sh** to train the model

+The speed of the following command depends on your internet connection, it may take 2 minutes, it may take more.
+All the git repos in the database will be downloaded, this will also take up space in ``/tmp``, they will be cleaned up automatically.

 .. consoletest::